wind-tempest/wind/README.md

 ## License

-Wind/Tempest is licensed under the GNU General Public License v3 (or later).
+Wind/Tempest is licensed under the Liberty Software License 1.2 (or later).
 See [LICENSE](LICENSE) for more details.